J Dilla: Performing career

 2000 marked the major label debut of Slum Village with Fantastic, Vol. 2, creating a new following for Yancey as a producer and an MC.
 He was also a founding member of the production collective known as The Soulquarians (along with Ahmir "Questlove" Thompson, D'Angelo and James Poyser amongst others) which earned him more recognition.
-He subsequently worked with Erykah Badu, Poe, Talib Kweli, and Common—contributing heavily to the latter's critically acclaimed breakthrough album, Like Water for Chocolate.
+He later worked with Erykah Badu, Poe, Talib Kweli, and Common—contributing heavily to the latter's critically acclaimed breakthrough album, Like Water for Chocolate.

 His debut as a solo artist came in 2001 with the single "Fuck the Police" (Up Above Records), followed by the album Welcome 2 Detroit, which began British independent record label BBE's "Beat Generation" series.
 In 2001, Yancey began using the name J Dilla to differentiate himself from Jermaine Dupri who also goes by "J.D."
 He left Slum Village to pursue a major label solo career with MCA Records.

 In 2002, Yancey produced Frank-N-Dank's 48 Hours, as well as a solo album, but neither record was ever released, although the former surfaced through bootlegging.
 When Yancey finished working with Frank-N-Dank on the 48 Hours album, MCA Records requested a record with a larger commercial appeal, and the artists re-recorded the majority of the tracks, this time using little to no samples.
 Despite this, neither versions of the album were successful, and Yancey stated that he was disappointed that the music never got out to the fans.

 Around this time, Yancey also assisted in the production of singer and fellow Soulquarian Bilal's second album, Love for Sale.
 The singer credited Yancey with showing him a unique approach to drum programming: "He had this thing where no matter what he picked up he could bend his will into it.
 Just because you hear it so strong in your head you can throw the funk in it."

 Yancey was signed to a solo deal with MCA Records in 2002.
 Although Yancey was known as a producer rather than an MC, he chose to rap on the album and have the music produced by some of his favorite producers, such as Madlib, Pete Rock, Hi-Tek, Supa Dave West, Kanye West, Nottz, Waajeed and others.
 The album was shelved due to internal changes at the label and MCA.

 While the record with MCA stalled, Yancey recorded Ruff Draft, released exclusively to vinyl by German label Groove Attack.
 The album was also unsuccessful, but his work from this point on was increasingly released through independent record labels.
 In a 2003 interview with Groove Attack, Yancey talked about this change of direction: